- Who We Are

 Dr. Marijn Dekkers

 Dr. Marijn Dekkers was the first Bayer CEO to be appointed from outside the company.
-During his commercially and strategically successful term of office, Bayer acquired, for example, the consumer care business of Merck & Co., Inc., floated the MaterialScience subgroup on the stock market under the name “Covestro,” and systematically focused on the Life Science businesses.
+During his term of office, Bayer acquired, for example, the consumer care business of Merck & Co., Inc., floated the MaterialScience subgroup on the stock market under the name “Covestro,” and systematically focused on the Life Science businesses.

 Under Dekkers’ leadership, Bayer’s previous structure - comprising a strategic management holding company and operational subgroups - was replaced by an integrated organization under the umbrella of the strong Bayer brand.